10 Best Home Renovations to Squeeze in Before Winter

 Kitchen and bathroom upgrades

 Our experts agree: If you’re going to focus on any room in the house, kitchens and bathrooms are good areas to start with.
 “These are certainly the areas where you’ll get the biggest return on your investment,” says Karrie Gavin, a Philadelphia real estate agent.
 One caveat, though: If you anticipate staying in your house for fewer than five years, opt for upgrading rather than a complete overhaul .
 “I rarely advise a seller to do a complete kitchen or bathroom remodel if you’re planning to sell it in the near future,” says Gavin.
 “It’s risky because you don’t know what the buyer will like.
 That’s why I typically recommend simply upgrades instead, like replacing worn-out countertops or bathroom vanity, for example.”
 (If you are planning a complete remodel, best to save it until spring if you want to avoid the “will it be done by the holidays?” angst.)
-While you’re on an organizing kick, try these 41 kitchen organizing ideas you won’t believe you ever lived without.

 Winter’s coming, which means it’s a perfect time to make sure your HVAC system is running most efficiently.
 Not only will you save money on your heating bills throughout the winter, but it made the top three list in terms of both attraction to potential buyers and realtors’ advice for important value-adds to your home.
-Discover other ways to lower your energy bills.

 New master suite